serokell/blog-posts/existential-vs-universal-quantification/article.md

 ## Existential quantification

-As I said earlier, besides universal quantification, Haskell also supports existential quantification.
+As said earlier, besides universal quantification, Haskell also supports existential quantification.
 This too can be done with the `forall` keyword.

 You can do it this way because these two constructions – `(exists x. p x) -> q` and `forall x. (p x -> q)` – are equivalent in terms of first-order predicate logic.